-Level 4 Cert He Level 5 Dip He Students are On successful completion of this level, the student Students will deepen their knowledge of programming required to will be able to: concepts and approaches as well as being introduced to develop technical systems development techniques, information structure, skills.
-This and web applications.
-At this level, students will also be involves the practice in the field of computers and networking, introduced to professional, legal and ethical issues students e.g. laboratory tasks involving the creation of relevant to the computing and IT industry. engaging in simple programs and the use of operating practical and systems.
-On successful completion of this level, the student will be project work able to: throughout the Demonstrates skills in IT (e.g. word processing, course.
-This work spreadsheets) and web techniques (e.g. web Undertakes the requirement specification and design of a C1 is actively searching, web page creation). computing/I.T. system using a variety of tools and integrated to techniques. ensure that Demonstrates an understanding of hardware students relate issues, including interfacing and data Design and implement object oriented software for theory and communications, and their impact on the overall interactive systems that require a windows or web-based analysis to the design and performance of computer based graphical user interface.

-design, operation and maintenance • Co-operates in an effective manner with colleagues and of computer networks. system using an established data modeling other professionals through the development of interpersonal and communication skills, within in a project technique and demonstrate critical judgement in selecting a proprietary database management and business context. system for any given application.
-Displays knowledge and understanding of programming and professional issues.
-Apply object oriented software development methods and make an informed selection of algorithms and/or data representatives for solving Demonstrates the fundamental interpersonal, organisational and study skills needed for undergraduate a range of standard problems. study and for lifelong learning in a career as a professional IT practitioner.
-Demonstrate an awareness and understanding of the concepts, techniques, design process and context of computer graphics
+Level 4 Cert He Level 5 FdSc Students are On successful completion of this level, the student Students will deepen their knowledge of networking required to will be able to: concepts and approaches as well as being introduced to develop database management, information structure, and web technical skills.
+Demonstrates basic skills that underpin good applications.
+At this level, students will also be introduced practice in the field of computers and networking, to professional, legal and ethical issues relevant to the This involves e.g. laboratory tasks involving the creation of computing and IT industry and project management. the students simple programs and the use of operating systems. engaging in Enhancement of basic computing and investigative skills practical and Demonstrates skills in IT (e.g. word processing, by applying them in laboratory and practical work to areas C1 project work spreadsheets) and web techniques (e.g. web such as network design.
+The students will undertake a throughout the searching, web page creation). work based project, to apply the knowledge and skills that course. they gained during the first year of the course in the work Demonstrate an understanding of hardware issues, place This work is including interfacing and data communications, and On successful completion of this level, the student will be actively their impact on the overall design and performance able to: integrated to of computer based systems. ensure that Undertake the requirement specification and design of a students relate computing/I.T. system using a variety of tools and theory and system using an established data modelling techniques. analysis to the , , design, selecting a proprietary database management operation and , , , , , , , , , , , , , , , , , , , , understanding and skills relevant to the role of an IT maintenance of support technician. computer Apply object oriented software development networks. methods and make an informed selection of Demonstrate the fundamental interpersonal, organisational algorithms and/or data representatives for solving a and study skills needed for undergraduate study and for range of standard problems. lifelong learning in a career as a professional IT Demonstrate an awareness and understanding of practitioner. computer architecture.
+Demonstrate an awareness of the industrial and computer architecture. commercial environment in which the IT professional operates and demonstrate investigative skills through group project and practical work L group project and practical traffic